 If there is an economic downturn that drags down the price of high-beta growth stocks, then the defensive nature of Johnson & Johnson shares will really kick in and offer enough protection to avoid the need for panic selling.

 The profile of the typical Johnson & Johnson shareholder means that price volatility is relatively low, and when the firm releases good or bad news, the share price reaction tends to be muted.
-Johnson & Johnson is to a large extent about ‘slow and steady wins the race’, and given that level of security, the impressive 83% share price performance between 2015 and 2022 looks even more appealing.
+Johnson & Johnson is, to a large extent, about ‘slow and steady wins the race.’

 Johnson & Johnson Shares: the Basics

-Johnson & Johnson is one of the largest companies in the world and has a market capitalisation of $415bn.
-Founded in 1886 and headquartered in New Jersey, it develops medical devices, pharmaceuticals and consumer packaged goods for a global client base.
-Its stock is listed on the New York Stock Exchange under ticker JNJ and the firm forms part of the Dow Jones Industrial Average (DJIA) and S&P 500 indices.
+Johnson & Johnson is one of the largest companies in the world and has a market capitalisation of well over $300bn.
+FThe company is headquartered in New Jersey, with its stock listed on the New York Stock Exchange under ticker JNJ.
+The firm forms part of the Dow Jones Industrial Average (DJIA) and S&P 500 indices.

-The dividend yield is currently 2.68% and the P/E ratio is 16.4.
+The dividend yield currently hovers between 2% and above 3%.
 The strong balance sheet and the firm’s position in a defensive sector means that it has an impressive AAA credit rating.
-It is one of only two corporations that rank as AAA, and this also means that the firm has a higher credit rating than the US government.
+It means the firm has a higher credit rating than the US government.

 Steps to Buy and Sell Johnson & Johnson Shares